compi-migui/tfg-doc/src/md/50_methodology.md

 #### Classification
 With the data scaled and reduced to a more manageable size it is time for the machine-learning classifiers to shine.
 In general terms, the way they work is we first fit them to our problem space using a _training_ data set where each sample is labeled with its known correct class — the gold standard that lets each algorithm be adapted to our goals.
 Then, with the now trained model, we provide it an unlabeled _test_ data set and have it predict what class each of the samples belongs to.
 This training/test split is called the holdout method.

-Since our goal is to replicate the results of the original paper, we will use the same classifiers it does: the _k_-nearest neighbors classifier and the Support Vector Machine.
+Since our goal is to replicate the results of the original paper, we will use the same classifiers it does: the _k_-nearest neighbors classifier and the support vector machine.

 ##### _k_-nearest neighbors classifier (_k_-NN)